rails-sqlserver/tiny_tds/README.md

 * :port - Defaults to 1433.
 Only used if :host is used.
 * :database - The default database to use.
 * :appname - Short string seen in SQL Servers process/activity window.
 * :tds_version - TDS version.
-Defaults to "7.3" for FreeTDS 0.95 usage.
-Please set to "7.1" for FreeTDS 0.91.
+Defaults to "7.3".
 * :login_timeout - Seconds to wait for login.
 Default to 60 seconds.
 * :timeout - Seconds to wait for a response to a SQL command.
 Default 5 seconds.
 * :encoding - Any valid iconv value like CP1251 or ISO-8859-1.
 Default UTF-8.